bytexenon/lenooby09.github.io/README.md

 Hello,
-I'm a caffene addict, high school student, and a professional idiot with access to the internet :3
+I'm a caffeine addict, high school student, and a professional idiot with access to the internet :3

-Currently I'm learning Kotlin, and writing an encrypted communication protocol.
+Currently, I'm learning Kotlin, and writing an encrypted communication protocol.

 ---